Is the Auguste Escoffier School of Culinary Arts an Accredited School?

 The Division of Private Occupational Schools is an agency within the Department of Higher Education.
 The mission of the Division is to implement the directives of the General assembly, to provide standards for and to foster and improve private occupational schools and their educational services, and to protect the citizens of this state against fraudulent or substandard private occupational schools.

-Auguste Escoffer School of Culinary Arts is a member of Colorado Proud.
+Auguste Escoffier School of Culinary Arts in Boulder, Colorado is a member of Colorado Proud.

-The Culinary Arts program in Austin is accredited through The American Culinary Federation Education Foundation (ACFEF), the ACF’s educational arm.
-The American Culinary Federation, Inc. (ACF), a professional, organization for chefs and cooks, was founded in 1929 in New York City.
+Our Culinary Arts program is accredited though the American Culinary Federation Educational Foundation (ACFEF), the ACF’s educational arm.
+ACF, a professional, organization for chefs and cooks, was founded in 1929 in New York City.
 Today, ACF is the largest professional chefs organization in North America.
 The ACF is the culinary leader in offering educational resources, training, apprenticeship and programmatic accreditation designed to enhance professional growth for all current and future chefs and pastry chefs.
 In addition, ACF operates the most comprehensive certification program for chefs in the United States.

 Auguste Escoffier School of Culinary Arts is a member of the International Association of Culinary Professionals (IACP).
 IACP is a worldwide forum for the development and exchange of information, knowledge, and inspiration within the professional food and beverage community.
 First coming together in 1978 as a small but determined group of cooking school owners and Chef Educators, IACP unknowingly laid a foundation for food culture in America and well beyond.